-The DSSV's new WEB SITE is now available.
+We invite you to visit the DSSV's WEB SITE.
 This site provides DSSV contest information for Wisconsin German students, teachers and parents.
 It also provides information related to the study of German in Wisconsin High Schools.

 www.dssvwi.org